ClosingBracket/osv/README.md

 Alternatively you can use `./scripts/firecracker.py` to run OSv on [Firecracker](https://firecracker-microvm.github.io/).
 This script automatically downloads firecracker and accepts number of parameters like number ot vCPUs, memory named exactly like `run.py` does.

-### Mention direct kernel boot Firecraker and QEMU PVH
+### Mention direct kernel boot Firecracker and QEMU PVH

 Please note that in order to run OSv with the best performance on Linux under QEMU or Firecracker you need KVM enabled (this is only possible on *physical* Linux machines, EC2 bare metal instances or VMs that support nested virtualization with KVM on).